Mkejriwal270/K8s-EKS-QuickStart/index.md

 Let’s get started.
 <br />
 ## **What We Are Building**
 With this solution, we intend to setup an EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
 To keep costs low, we deploy only 2 worker nodes by default.
 The container images will be stored in Amazon's Elastic Container Registry (ECR).
-As mentioned before, the infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.
+The infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.

 All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows representing different stages in the deployment pipeline.
 Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, using a separate workflow which ensures that all your deployed resources are cleaned up.